celestica45/Programming-Project-1/README.md

 CSC612M G03

 ## Introduction
+This project explores different ways to efficiently calculate the operation <b>A[i] = B[i] + C[i] × D[i]</b> for large arrays of floating-point numbers.
+Four kernels are implemented:

+- **Standard C code**
+- **x86-64 assembly (non-SIMD)**
+- **SIMD AVX2 assembly using XMM registers**
+- **SIMD AVX2 assembly using YMM registers**

+All kernels were benchmarked in both **DEBUG** and **RELEASE** build modes to compare performance.

+For each method, we:
+- Initialize vectors with known values
+- Measure execution time over large input sizes and multiple runs
+- Check that results match the C reference output
+- Demonstrate how each version deals with vector sizes that aren't a perfect fit for SIMD instructions

+All source code, project files, timing results, screenshots, and correctness checks are included in this repository.
+From these results, we compare performance and discuss which implementation works best and why.

 ## Program Overview
 * Write the kernel in (1) C program; (2) an x86-64 assembly language; (3) x86-64 SIMD AVX2 assembly language using XMM register; (4) x86-64 SIMD AVX2 assembly language using YMM register.
 The kernel is to perform vector triad for vectors B C, D and place the result in vector A. For each kernel version, time the process for vector size n = {2^(20), 2^(26), and 2^(30)}